After School Program

-Science Olympiads is a team activity for students in grades 6–8 to learn skills covering 23 events involving Engineering, problem-solving, experimentation and research.
-Students may participate in 2 or more events.
-The first meeting will be held in early October.
+Science Olympiad is a team activity for students in grades 6–8 to learn skills covering 23 events involving engineering, problem-solving, experimentation and research.
+Students may participate in two or more events.
+The first meeting will be held on September 25.
 Everyone is welcome to participate.

 All students interested in trying out will be expected to: